J.T. Poston Betting Profile: The Sentry - PGA TOUR

 Poston's Recent Performances

-- Poston has finished in the top 10 twice over his last five appearances, finishing as high as the top five in one of those outings.
+- Poston has finished in the top 10 twice over his last five events, finishing as high as the top five in one of those outings.

-- Poston has finished with a score lower than the tournament average in four of his last five events, including one finish within three strokes of the leader.
+- Over his last five appearances, Poston has finished within three shots of the leader once and carded a score that's better than average four times.

-- In his last five tournaments, his average score has been -10.
+- He has an average score of -10 across his last five events.

 - Poston has an average of 3.243 Strokes Gained: Putting in his past five tournaments.

-- Looking at Strokes Gained: Total, Poston has an average of 5.272 in his past five tournaments.
+- Poston is averaging 5.272 Strokes Gained: Total in his past five tournaments.

 Poston's Advanced Stats and Rankings